Plagiarism Policy

 Plagiarism includes, but is not limited to:

-• Copying text, ideas, images, or data from another source, including self-plagiarism (reusing one's own previously published work), without proper attribution.
+• Copying text, ideas, images, or data from another source without proper attribution.

 • Failing to cite the source of borrowed content.

-• Paraphrasing substantial parts of another work without proper acknowledgment.
+• Paraphrasing substantial parts of another work without proper citation.

-• Submitting the same manuscript to more than one journal concurrently (duplicate submission).
+• Submitting the same manuscript to more than one journal at the same time.

 Plagiarism Detection

-All submitted manuscripts to AJASS are subject to plagiarism screening using reliable plagiarism detection software (e.g., Turnitin, iThenticate, or similar tools) before being sent for peer review.
+All manuscripts submitted to AJASS are subject to plagiarism screening using reliable plagiarism detection software, such as Turnitin, iThenticate, or similar tools, before being considered for peer review.

 Permissible Similarity Index